 Donald Free (Private Detective 62)

-Created by Raoul Whitfield Pseudonyms include Ramon Decolta and Temple Field (1896-1945) A trio of short stories by Raoul Whitfield that appeared in Black Mask in 1932 related the adventures of DONALD FREE, a disgraced government agent forced to accept work at a particularly seedy private detective agency.
-Perhaps more significantly, though, was that the stories … Continue reading Donald Free (Private Detective 62)
+Created by Raoul Whitfield Pseudonyms include Ramon Decolta and Temple Field (1896-1945) A trio of short stories by Raoul Whitfield that appeared in Black Mask in 1932 related the adventures of DONALD FREE, a disgraced government agent.
+Seems he was working for there US diplomatic services in Paris and got caught swiping a secret treaty, and … Continue reading Donald Free (Private Detective 62)

 Nick Heller